- Research shows that Gen Z shoppers are more likely to expect same-day shipping (54%), while older shoppers are more willing to wait

 International shipping is easier than it looks.
 This is because the shipping courier handles the customs clearance process for you.
 The courier will also prompt you to complete all necessary customs paperwork when you purchase the shipping label.

-If you use Easyship, our software then generates all customs documents for you automatically based on the shipment data.
-All told, our all in one shipping platform makes cross-border shipping as easy as it can be.
+If you use Easyship, our software then generates all customs documents for you automatically based on the shipment date.
+All told, our all-in-one shipping platform makes cross-border shipping as easy as it can be.

 5. Account for Returns

-The flip side of shipping is returns, an increasingly common and costly aspect of eCommerce.
+The flip side of shipping is returned, an increasingly common and costly aspect of eCommerce.

 Research shows that profit margins on returned items can be as low as 1% (ouch).
 Offsetting this, however, is the fact that 3 in 4 first-time eCommerce site visitors say they're more likely to purchase if the company’s returns process is easy.
 Sixty-seven percent of consumers also say they read a company’s return policy before they decide to purchase.